mlotfic/x-manger/docs/usage.md

 # Usage

-To use x-files in a project:
+To use x-manger in a project:

 ```python
 import x_files